 These guidelines were developed to meet the needs and requirements of the hospitals we support.
-Please see each individual TPP program to find more detailed information about our programs
+Please see each individual TPP program to find more detailed information about crafting for our programs

 Third Hand Smoke Policy

-- Do NOT use “eyelash yarn“ or other similar yarns.
-The nurses report the strings become tangled in equipment.
+Do NOT use “eyelash yarn“ or other similar yarns.
+The strings can tangled in equipment.

 See our Measurement Guide.

 Hats: Verify that the length and width of hats fall within the same size category so they fit properly.

 Hat/Bootie Sets: Check the measurements to confirm that the sizes for both items fall within the same size range